 - 3.12.2 Additionally, the surface formed by all parts lying on the reference plane must: - a) Cover the area which is bounded by two transversal lines, one 330mm behind the front wheel centre line and the other on the rear wheel centre line, and two longitudinal lines 150mm either side of the car centre line. - b) Have a maximum width of 500mm. - c) Be symmetrical about the car centre line. - d) Have a 50mm radius (+/-2mm) on each front corner when viewed from directly beneath the car, this being applied after the surface has been defined. - 3.12.3 The surface lying on the reference plane must be joined around its periphery to the surfaces lying on the step plane by a vertical transition.
-If there is no surface visible on the step plane vertically above any point around the periphery of the reference plane, this transition is not necessary. - 3.12.4 The boundaries of the surface lying on the reference plane and the point at which the vertical transitions meet the surfaces on the step plane may incorporate a radius no greater than 25mm.
+If there is no surface visible on the step plane vertically above any point around the periphery of the reference plane, this transition is not necessary. - 3.12.4 The boundaries of the surface lying on the reference plane may be curved upwards with a maximum radius of 25mm which must be of constant curvature, be tangential to the surface and applied perpendicular to the boundary.
+Where the vertical transition meets the surfaces on the step plane a radius no greater than 25mm is permitted.